kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Problems 7th chapter.md

 write(P(x++) + x); // 7 + 6 = 13
 }
 ```
 paste x++ into the expression.

-Write: 10
+As it uses deep binding, or static binding, it uses the x that is in the scope of the caller, when passing `x++`.

 ##### Chapter 5
 7. Consider the following piece of code written in a pseudo-language using static scope and call by reference (see Sect.
 7.1.2):